FOLLOW US

 If you choose to travel, research your destinations and get appropriate travel insurance.
 Insurance should cover your itinerary, planned activities and expenses in an emergency.

-This advice reflects the UK government’s understanding of current rules for people travelling on a full ‘British citizen’ passport from the UK, for the most common types of travel.
+This information is for people travelling on a full ‘British citizen’ passport from the UK.
+It is based on the UK government’s understanding of the Netherlands’ current rules for the most common types of travel.

 The authorities in the Netherlands set and enforce entry rules.
-If you’re not sure how these requirements apply to you, contact the Netherlands’ embassy in the UK.
+If you’re not sure how these requirements apply to you, contact the Netherlands Embassy in the UK.

-COVID-19
+COVID-19 rules

 Passport validity requirements

-• valid for at least 3 months after the day you plan to leave (check the ‘expiry date’)
+• have an ‘expiry date’ at least 3 months after the day you plan to leave the Schengen area

 Visa requirements

-You can travel to countries in the Schengen area for up to 90 days in any 180-day period without a visa.
+You can travel without a visa to the Schengen area, which includes the Netherlands, for up to 90 days in any 180-day period.
 This applies if you travel:

 • as a tourist